friendlymustard/friendlymustard/README.md

 hi, i’m anne :-)

-      a student from singapore, studying at ngee ann polytechnic's engineering science course, specialising in automation and mechatronic systems.
+      a student from singapore, pursuing a diploma in engineering sceince at ngee ann polytechnic, specialising in automation and mechatronic systems.

       i am also currently a project intern at defence science and technology